Instrumental Variable Estimation for Compositional Treatments: Method Results

-\paragraph{Setting A with \texorpdfstring{$p=3, q=2$}{p=3, q=2} and a non-linear function form of \texorpdfstring{$f$}{f}} The two stage methods perform well if they are in a wellspecified setting.
+The two-stage methods perform well if they are in a wellspecified setting.
 With the DIR+LC method, however, it becomes obvious that misspecification can become problematic.
 Furthermore, wellspecification is typically impossible to ascertain in practice and most real-world examples are likely not perfectly linear.
 Thus, we add a polynomial $X$ dependency term in the second stage to evaluate ALR+LC, ILR+LC and \ilrilr{} on a partly misspecified setting.

-Note that we can only look at the OOS MSE as the $\beta$ values do not carry any causal interpretation (see Figure~\ref{appfig:nonlinear_p3_MSE}).
+Note that we can only look at the OOS MSE as the $\beta$ values do not carry any causal interpretation (see \cref{appfig:nonlinear_p3_MSE}).
 The DIR+LC still suffers from two misspecified stages and performs worst.
 When only the second stage is misspecified, ALR+LC, ILR+LC and \ilrilr{} still outperform the naive regressions.
 However, we are not able to capture the true causal effect because of the misspecification in the second stage.
 The overall error thus grows in all methods.